Shashi Hanuman, Executive Director

 Noah Kirshbaum-Ray, Legal Assistant

-Noah (he/him) joined PILP as its Legal Assistant in 2013, he provides litigation and program assistance for both the housing and public benefits units.
-He also provides research and technical support for the attorneys and staff.
+Noah (he/him) joined PILP as its Legal Assistant in 2013, he provides litigation and program assistance, as well as research and technical support for the attorneys and staff.
 Prior to joining PILP, he worked as a legal and administrative assistant for non-profits and law firms in Washington, DC, Seattle, WA and Oakland, CA. Noah received his B.A. in Sociology from Oberlin College.
 He is a member of the San Francisco Paralegal Association’s Community Service and Volunteer Committee.

 Linda Hill, Office Manager

 Linda joined PILP in 2013 as its Office Manager.
 She has an extensive accounting and tax background and has worked with various organizations ranging from start-ups to Fortune 500 companies.
 She is a strong supporter of civil rights, social action, and poverty alleviation causes.
 She is involved with causes such as Operation Christmas Child (Shoe Box Program), Shoe Box project for (Homeless Women), various Senior Center programs.
 She has received certificates of recognition from the Alameda County Community Food Bank for her organization of holiday food drives.

 Deborah Collins, Retired